 Fragrant and flavorful Myoga Shiso Rice (Mazegohan) goes so well with any Asian main dish.
 Use seasonal Japanese ginger, fresh perilla leaves, and toasted sesame seeds for this simple yet delicious mixed rice dish.
 It takes just 6 ingredients to make!

-If you’re thinking the only way to enliven plain rice is to make fried rice or to sprinkle it with furikake rice seasoning, you haven’t seen everything yet.
+If you’re thinking the only way to enliven plain rice is to make fried rice or sprinkle it with furikake rice seasoning, you haven’t seen everything yet.
 For a fresh touch, Mazegohan (混ぜご飯) is a unique way to dress up plain steamed rice.
 It’s as effortless as mixing rice with other raw or cooked ingredients.

-What’s Myoga Shiso Rice
+What’s Myoga Shiso Rice?

 Today, I’m sharing one of my favorite Maze Gohan – Myoga Shiso Rice (ミョウガとしその混ぜご飯).
-All you need to do is to finely chop myoga and shiso, and mix them in with hot steamed rice that’s seasoned with sesame oil, soy sauce, and toasted sesame seeds.
+All you need to do is finely chop myoga and shiso, and mix them in with hot steamed rice that’s seasoned with sesame oil, soy sauce, and toasted sesame seeds.

-A gentle drizzle of soy sauce and sesame oil goes long way.
+A gentle drizzle of soy sauce and sesame oil goes a long way.
 The result is a Japanese rice dish that’s light and incredibly aromatic, at the same time versatile enough to pair with a whole suite of main and side dishes.

 My family loves this 6-ingredient Maze Gohan so much that we keep coming back for more!
 The exquisite taste reminds us of a kaiseki course at the fine dining establishment.